mmpfeffer/blip/blip/README.md

    Nested templates may receive parameters, passed at invocation.
    Parameter values are strings (or lists, see below) but otherwise are untyped.
 If a required parameter is not passed, or previously defined, an error will result.
-See Interpolation Scope for details
+See Interpolation Scope for details.

    Parameter lists consist of json key/values or variable names: